Document issued on: December 13, 2002

 - A brief description of the test method(s) you have used or intend to use to address each performance aspect identified in Sections 6-10 of this Class II Special Controls Guidance document.
 If you follow a suggested test method, you may cite the method rather than describing it.
 If you modify a suggested test method, you may cite the method but should provide sufficient information to explain the nature of and reason for the modification.
 For each test, you should either (1) briefly present the data resulting from the test in clear and concise form, such as a table, or (2) describe the acceptance criteria that you will apply to your test results.3 (See also 21 CFR 820.30, Subpart C - Design Controls for the Quality System Regulation.)

 - If any part of the device design or testing relies on a recognized standard, (1) a statement that testing will be conducted and meet specified acceptance criteria before the product is marketed, or (2) a declaration of conformity to the standard.
 Please note that testing must be completed before submitting a declaration of conformity to a recognized standard.4 (21 USC 514(c)(2)(B)).
-For more information, see FDA guidance, Use of Standards in Substantial Equivalence Determinations; Final Guidance for Industry and FDA.
+For more information, see FDA guidance, Appropriate Use of Voluntary Consensus Standards in Premarket Submissions for Medical Devices; Guidance for Industry and Food and Drug Administration Staff.

 If it is not clear how you have addressed the risks identified by FDA or additional risks identified through your risk analysis, we may request additional information about aspects of the device’s performance characteristics.
 We may also request additional information if we need it to assess the adequacy of your acceptance criteria.
 (Under 21 CFR 807.87(l), we may request any additional information that is necessary to reach a determination regarding substantial equivalence.)